Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 So, for domain owners, setting up SPF, DKIM, and DMARC records is an essential step to prevent cybercriminals and spammers from sending spoofed emails using their domain name.

 But as the recipient, you can’t control whether the domain owner has properly set up its authentication records.
 You certainly don’t want your cybersecurity strategy to be dependent on the actions of other organizations.
+Want more information?
+Check out our eBook on this topic, Why DMARC and Authentication Records are Failing to Stop Spear Phishing.

 Effective email spoofing attacks are very persuasive.
 The email arrives from a seemingly valid address — and it might contain the same branding, tone, and content you’d expect from the supposed sender.

 This makes email spoofing attacks one of the hardest cybercrimes to detect manually.
 Humans aren’t good at spotting the subtle and technical indicators of a well-planned email spoofing attack.
 Legacy solutions like Secure Email Gateways and native tools like spam filters aren’t either.
 The best approach to tackling spoofing — or any social engineering attack — is intelligent technology.

-Email security solutions powered by machine learning (ML) automates the process of detecting and flagging spoofed emails, making it easier, more consistent, and more effective.
+An email security solution powered by machine learning (ML) will automate the process of detecting and flagging spoofed emails, making it easier, more consistent, and more effective.

 Here’s how Tessian Defender solves the problem of email spoofing: